|

 Agave potatorum 'El Camarón' (El Camarón Butterfly Agave) A particularly nice form of Agave potatorum with a symmetrical rosette to 2 to 3 feet tall by as wide with heavy broad gray upright and slightly recurved leaves that have closely spaced small mammilate margins bearing red teeth with a reddish brown terminal spine.
 When mature a flower spike rises 10 to 20 feet bearing light green flowers tinged with red and subtended with red bracts.
 This agave rarely offsets so, after maturing, which in our experience begins to occur when plants are reach about 10 years of age, it will flower (usually during the fall) and then unfortunately the entire plant declines and dies.
 Plant in full sun with little irrigation required in coastal gardens but provide some supplemental irrigation in hotter inland gardens.
 Winter hardy to around 25 degrees.
 The species ranges through the semi-arid highlands between 4,000 and 7,000 feet in Oaxaca and southern Puebla.
 This very nice selection comes from just east of the town of 'El Camarón', south of Oaxaca City.
 Seed collected of this plant was collected in 2006 and yielded one plant that we cored and propagated and ten years later we are able to sell this very fine plant that we have named after location from where it came from.
 It differs from typical Agave potatorum in having a rosette that is less open and with thicker whiter gray leaves that are a bit more upright and then reflexed and with smaller mammilate projections along the margin.

-Information displayed on this page about Agave potatorum 'El Camarón' is based on the research conducted about it in our library and from reliable online resources.
-We also note those observations we have made of this plant as it grows in the nursery's garden and in other gardens, as well how crops have performed in our nursery field.
-We will incorporate comments we receive from others, and welcome to hear from anyone who may have additional information, particularly if they share any cultural information that would aid others in growing it.
+This information about Agave potatorum 'El Camarón' displayed is based on research conducted in our horticultural library and from reliable online resources.
+We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.

 |